GEOLYTIX/xyz/eleventy/workspace/layer/layer.md

 A layer can be hidden from the layers list.
 It is still possible to select locations from hidden layers and aggregate scores from hidden layers can be used in lookup fields.
 Hidden layers can be used as scratch layers to store aggregate locations created from running filter outputs.

-`"group": "Base maps"`

-Groups will be created for every unique group name found in any of the layer definitions.
-Layers will be nested in their respective group in the Layers control.

 `"meta": "Satellite Imagery layer provided by HERE."`

 The meta value will be displayed as text directly under the layer header in the Layer control of the client application.